THEOplayer/react-native-theoplayer-ui/doc/ui.md

 # Getting started with the react-native-theoplayer UI

-The `@theoplayer/react-native-ui` package provides UI components and a `DefaultTHEOplayerUi` that can be used with alongside the `THEOplayerView`.
+The `@theoplayer/react-native-ui` package provides UI components and a `THEOplayerDefaultUi` that can be used with alongside the `THEOplayerView`.

 This section covers what is possible with the current UI and also documents the known limitations.